The G7 pledges to step up its efforts towards renewable energy and zero carbon - ExBulletin

 The G7 pledges to step up its efforts towards renewable energy and zero carbon

-SAPPORO, Japan — Energy and environment ministers from wealthy Group of Seven nations on Sunday pledged to work to accelerate the shift to cleaner, renewable energy, but set no timetable for phasing out power stations coal as they wrap up two days of talks in the northern Japanese city. from Sapporo.
+SAPPORO Energy and environment ministers from wealthy Group of Seven nations on Sunday pledged to work to accelerate the shift to cleaner, renewable energy, but set no timetable for phase out coal-fired power plants as they wrapped up two days of talks in the northern Japanese city of Sapporo.

-G-7 leaders released a statement setting out their commitments.
-The 36-page document was prepared ahead of a G-7 summit to be held in Hiroshima in May.
+Officials released a 36-page statement outlining their commitments ahead of a G-7 summit in Hiroshima in May.

 Japan has won the endorsement of other G-7 nations for its own national strategy emphasizing so-called clean coal, hydrogen and nuclear power to help ensure its energy security.